Duration

 Objectives

 The objective is to offer students and professionals a complementary training, dedicated to arbitration law, both domestic and international, essentially in private law.
-The course is of interest above all to those who wish to specialise in business law.
+The course is of interest above all to those who wish to specialize in business law.

 Know-how and skills

-All courses are taught by arbitration specialists, whether academics or lawyers.
+All courses are taught by arbitration specialists, whether they are academics or lawyers.
 Professors from different universities are likely to intervene, as well as lawyers belonging to major international business law firms.
 Foreign practitioners will also be able to give an overview of comparative arbitration law.
 The presentations will be given in French or English.

 Organization

-- MCQs online every month
+- MCQ online every month

-The programme is indicative and may vary slightly from year to year.
+Indicative program, likely to vary slightly from year to year.

 I. Arbitration law, domestic and international (30 h)